ngorski9/TilesetExtractor/README.md

 ### Dependencies

 This program uses [Eclipse SWT](https://www.eclipse.org/swt/).
 When programming the application, I added SWT to eclipse from an Archive file and used windowbuilder, as instructed [here](https://www.eclipse.org/swt/eclipse.php), although I believe that there is a way to reference eclipse from Maven, if that is what you prefer.

+Because I am providing a compiled jar file, I am redistributing the binaries for SWT, which is distributed under the [Eclipse Public License](https://www.eclipse.org/legal/epl-2.0/)